trace-n/she_codes_news/README.md

     ![ Change Password Done ]( ./images/password_done.png "Change password done")

 - [X] "Create Account" page
-    - User can click on Sign Up from nav bar to create account
+    - User can click on "Sign Up" from nav bar to create account
-    - User is taken to login screen after account created
+    - User is taken to login page after account created

     ![ Create Account ]( ./images/Create_account.png "Create account")

 - [X] View stories by author
     - Separate search field for author from category search to enable reuse of specific category search
+    - Search will return a search results page
     - Search results will search either first or last name of author based on icontains filter
     - Search results will search in addition to author first/last name with category if entered
     - Search results will search only category if no author entered based on icontains filter
-    - Search will display no results available if no match found on criteria entered
+    - Search results will display no results available if no match found on criteria entered
     - No login required for search functionality

     ![ News categories search ]( ./images/Search_auth_cat.png "News categories search")